SaraMWillis/example-docs/docs/storage_and_transfers/storage/hpc_storage/index.md

 xdisk is a temporary storage allocation available to all PIs and offers up to 20 TB of usable space for their group for up to 300 days.
 PIs may only have one active xdisk at a time.

 A PI can request an allocation either via the command line or through our web portal (no paperwork necessary!).
 Only faculty members (PIs) may request, alter, or delete an allocation from the command line.
-Members of their research group may be [delegated management rights](registration_and_access/group_management/#delegating-group-management-rights) allowing them to manage a group's xdisk on their PI's behalf through our web portal.
+Members of their research group may be [delegated management rights](../../../registration_and_access/group_management/#delegating-group-management-rights) allowing them to manage a group's xdisk on their PI's behalf through our web portal.

 Once an xdisk allocation is created, it is immediately available for use.
 Groups can find their allocations under ```/xdisk/pi_netid```.
 By default, a subdirectory is created for each group member under ```/xdisk/pi_netid/netid```.
 If a group member is added after the allocation is created, a directory is not automatically created for them.
-To add one, [reach out to our consultants](support_and_training/consulting_services/).
+To add one, [reach out to our consultants](../../../support_and_training/consulting_services/).

-Because xdisk allocations are temporary, they will expire as soon as their time limit is reached.
-Warnings will be sent to every group member at their netid@arizona.edu addresses beginning one week before the expiration.
+{==Because xdisk allocations are temporary, they will be removed as soon as their time limit is reached==}.
+Warnings will be sent to every group member at their netid@arizona.edu addresses beginning one month before the expiration.
 It is the group's responsibility to renew xdisk allocations or copy files to an alternate storage location prior to the expiration date.
 Once an xdisk allocation expires, everything in it is permanently deleted.

 PIs may request a new xdisk allocation immediately after their previous one has expired.
 This ensures groups will always have access to increased storage on HPC on a rolling basis with the requirement that housekeeping be done once per academic year.